Rainbow Transformations Foundation · For Community Organizations

 Fewer clients falling through the cracks.

-For community organizations, this bridge layer means fewer TGI clients lost between intake and appointment — and more of your clients arriving to care stabilized, supported, and engaged.
+For community organizations, this peer support bridge layer means fewer TGI clients lost between intake and appointment — and more of your clients arriving to care stabilized, supported, and engaged.

 We are currently in conversations with partner organizations around implementing pilots of this model.
 If your organization serves TGI clients and you want to explore what this could look like in practice, we'd like to talk.